hdehaini/cse15l-lab-reports/lab_report_5.md

     - There is no standard error as there is always a file named student-submission to change into
     - Since the command succeded, the return code would be 0

-4. For the line with the first if statment with `[[ -f ListExamples.java ]]` as a condition:
+4. For the line with the first if statment with `[[ ! -f ListExamples.java ]]` as a condition:
-    - There is no standard output as it just checks to see if a file exits with '-f'
+    - There is no standard output as it just checks to see if a file doesn't exits with '-f'
     - There is no standard error as it will always find a file in student-submission
     - Since the command succeded, the return code would be 0

-5. For the line with the first if statment with `[[ -e ListExamples.java ]]` as a condition:
+5. For the line with the first if statment with `[[ ! -e ListExamples.java ]]` as a condition:
-    - There is no standard output as it just checks to see if it finds a file with '-e'
+    - There is no standard output as it just checks to see if it doesn't finds a file with '-e'
     - There is no standard error as it will always find a file in student-submission
     - Since the command succeded, the return code would be 0